hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/insert.md

 # The INSERT Statement

-INSERT statements insert new data into a table from literal values included in the statement itself or from a select query.
+INSERT statements insert new data into a table or view from literal values included in the statement itself or from a select query.

 The following examples illustrate both cases: